ket.base¶

 - alloc(num_qubits: int = 1) Quant ¶

-Allocate a specified number of qubits and return a
+Allocate qubits and return a

 Quant